Self Driving Cars

 No steering wheel, $5,000 a year cheaper than running a car, and the intelligence of a 'superhuman' driver.

-Cruise, the driverless car subsidiary from General Motors, has revealed its first fully autonomous vehicles intended for public use, the Origin.
+Cruise, the driverless car subsidiary of General Motors, has revealed its first fully autonomous vehicle intended for public use, the Origin.

 Read More:

-Roughly the size of a conventional minivan, the electric Origin has a row of three seats at either end of the cabin, facing each other and offering the six passengers plenty of space to stretch out.
-A screen sits above each row showing the vehicle's route, and how many minutes until each passenger will be dropped off from their ride.
+Roughly the size of a conventional minivan, the electric Origin has three seats at either end of the cabin, facing each other and offering the six passengers plenty of space to stretch out.
+A screen sits above each row, showing the vehicle's route and how many minutes until each passenger will be dropped off from their ride.

-There are no conventional vehicle controls at all, and nowhere for a safety driver to sit; the Cruise Origin is completely driverless.
+There are no conventional vehicle controls and nowhere for a safety driver to sit; the Cruise Origin is completely driverless.

 Aimed at being part of a fleet of driverless ride-share vehicles, the Origin uses a modular design to help keep costs down.
-Everything from its sensors and computers, to each piece of the interior, can be taken off and replaced with a newer, upgraded version.
+Everything from its sensors and computers to each piece of the interior can be removed and replaced with a newer, upgraded version.

 The interior has space for six passengers, but no driverCruise